Travel Advice - FCDO Travel Aware

 - The importance of travel insurance

-Find out why the FCO highlights the importance of having travel insurance every time you travel and where you are most likely to require assistance abroad.
+Find out why the FCDO highlights the importance of having travel insurance every time you travel and where you are most likely to require assistance abroad.

 - Ski and Snowboard Checklist

-Top tips from the FCO for skiers and snowboarders to stay safe on the slopes this winter
+Top tips from the FCDO for skiers and snowboarders to stay safe on the slopes this winter

 - Overseas Music Festival Checklist

-Useful checklist from the the FCO to help British Nationals stay safe at overseas music festivals.
+Useful checklist from the the FCDO to help British Nationals stay safe at overseas music festivals.

 - Travel checklist